 Watch and Monitor IP cameras with ultra-low latency on a web browser with Ant Media Server.
 You can embed ONVIF IP camera streams into your websites and mobile applications.
 Read more

 Ant Media Server supports N-N live video/audio conferencing by using WebRTC, allowing you to achieve ultra-low latency (~ 0.5 sec).
-Ant Media Server also provides scalability that can help you to scale up your solution dynamically.
+Ant Media Server also provides scalability, which can help you scale up your solution dynamically.
 Read more

 👾 Mobile streaming application

 Using our SDKs, you can integrate your mobile application solutions with Ant Media Server and build a fast, reliable, and stable streaming platform with AMS APIs and SDKs.
 Read more

 Live video experience has a significant role in live game show success, with the strong requirement of being scalable and having low latency.
 Read more

 Due to the ever-growing e-sports domain, there is a tremendous demand for video streaming with ultra-low latency.
 Read more

 Live auctions should be streamed with ultra-sub-second latency in order to get bids on time.
 Read more

 Ant Media Server resolves interactivity and scalability issues by providing ultra-low-latency streaming via WebRTC.
 Read more

 Build your own telehealth application with Ant Media Server to create a seamless interaction between doctors and patients.
 Read more